isri12/notesrepo/CPPNotes.md

 	}
 ```
 ### Classes
-- may contain data and member functions
+- may contain** data member **and **member functions**
   	- Example car.make, car.paint()
-- contain Public Constructor, data, and methods
+- contain Public Constructor, data, and methods ???
-- Private data and methods
+- data member (recommended to be Private) and member functions
 - Separate declarations and definitions in the h and cpp file respectively
 - Instance of class is called object eg. Cout,cin
 		○ Example : make, model, year…..